What type of information is included in a background check?

 How often is the data in background reports updated?

 Every 90 days, but sometimes up to 6 months, depending on the vendor.
-More reputable vendors, like PeopleSmart and GoodHire, ensure data accuracy and quality with constant updates from reputable sources.
+More reputable vendors, like PeopleSmart, ensure data accuracy and quality with constant updates from reputable sources.

 How effective are background checks?